Qball2345/Qball2345.github.io/README.md

         <section>
             <h2>Data Capture and Analysis</h2>
-            <p>To better understand water pressure and hose behaviour, pressure readings can be logged and save as an Excel file for further data analysis.One of the experiments done
+            <p>To better understand water pressure and hose behaviour, pressure readings can be logged and save as an Excel file for further data analysis.
+One of the experiments done
     involved determining minimum and maximum workable pressure for a Hansen nozzle.
 Believe it or not but I am confident that this is the first time that data like this has ever been recorded.
-Analog pressure sensors exist but being able to capture this amount of data hasn't been done before. </p>
+Analog pressure sensors exist and measurements have been taken, but being able to capture this amount of data hasn't been done before. </p>
     <div style="text-align: center; margin: 40px 0;">
     <img src="Pressure_vs_Time_graph.png"  style="max-width: 100%; height: auto; border-radius: 10px; box-shadow: 0 4px 12px rgba(0,0,0,0.1);">
 </div>